nsrau/azure-docs.it-it/articles/resource-group-authenticate-service-principal.md

 <properties
-   pageTitle="Creare un'entità servizio di Azure con PowerShell | Microsoft Azure" description="Descrive come usare Azure PowerShell per creare un'applicazione Active Directory e un'entità servizio e concedere l'accesso alle risorse tramite il controllo degli accessi in base al ruolo.
-Illustra come autenticare l'applicazione con una password o un certificato." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Create Azure service principal with PowerShell | Microsoft Azure" description="Describes how to use Azure PowerShell to create an Active Directory application and service principal, and grant it access to resources through role-based access control.
+It shows how to authenticate application with a password or certificate." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"